jacoblangston/fasta/README.md

   -d DELETIONPERCENT 	--deletionPercent=DELETIONPERCENT
                         The percent of deletions

-  -C CONVERTFORMAT      --convertFormat=CONVERTFORMAT
+  -C CONVERTFORMAT      --convertFormat=CONVERTFORMA
   			Format to convert fasta file to; clustal, fastq-illumina, fastq-sanger, fastq-solexa, phylip, phd, tab, or stockholm

   -r GENERATEREADS	--generateReads=GENERATEREADS
   			Specify the method to use for read generation; 454, exact, illumina-single, or illumina-paired

   -l READLENGTH		--readLength=READLENGTH
   			The length of the read

   -c READCOVERAGE	--readCoverage=READCOVERAGE
 			Specify the amount of coverage